Groups to rally, demand action on drug scourge in Cincinnati

 CINCINNATI (AP) — Heroin awareness and advocacy groups in Cincinnati plan to rally on the steps of a downtown jail to demand action after a wave of overdoses hit the region.

-The rally will begin at 4 p.m.
-Sunday at the Hamilton County Justice Center.
+The rally was set for Sunday afternoon at the Hamilton County Justice Center.

 Cincinnati Against Heroin and Heroin Control are among several groups calling on Gov. John Kasich (KAY’-sik) to declare a medical state of emergency to “maximize the use of resources to support local authorities” who are fighting the scourge.